meiyor/GPT_superAPI_Quiz/README.md

 <img src="https://github.com/meiyor/GPT_superAPI_Quiz/blob/main/images/app_presentation.jpg" width="900" height="500">

-In this web presentation we have the login section marked in the red square and the chat deploy button marked with a green squared.
+In this web presentation we have the login section marked in the red rectangle and the chat deploy button marked with a green rectangle.
 Now, we will continue with the testing and evaluation of this web app.

 # Testing/Evaluation